ashwanthkumar/marathonctl/README.md

 Available Commands:
-  deploy      Deploy an app using Marathon's app definition package     Manage packages which needs to be installed on Marathon version     Version of the Marathon CLI
+  deploy      Deploy an app using Marathon's app definition package     Manage packages which needs to be installed on Marathon repo        Manage remote repositories where packages can be installed version     Version of the Marathon CLI

 Flags: